Manage your manager

 I love this concept.
 Its easy and gives total focus on any missing elements.
 Besides that I have seen companies growing their sales output by more than 100% by using this pipeline management method.

-Simplicity is key.
-If you want to make more sales faster just get in touch
+If you like high sales growth strategies like this and want to make more sales feel free to get in touch